Digger1955/dxvk-gplasync-lowlatency/README.md

 **Note:** Games which only load their D3D shaders at draw time (e.g. most Unreal Engine games) will still exhibit some stutter, although it should still be less severe than without this feature.

-**IMPORTANT**: Disabled by default since 2.6.1-4.
+**IMPORTANT**: Disabled by default since DXVK-GPLALL 2.6.1-4.
 Reasons have been specified in [Wiki](https://github.com/Digger1955/dxvk-gplasync-lowlatency/wiki/dxvk.conf-Options-Guide#dxvkenablegraphicspipelinelibrary)

-## State cache
+## State cache (DXVK-GPLALL 2.6.x only)
-DXVK caches pipeline state by default, so that shaders can be recompiled ahead of time on subsequent runs of an application, even if the driver's own shader cache got invalidated in the meantime.
+DXVK-GPLALL up to version 2.6.x caches pipeline state by default, so that shaders can be recompiled ahead of time on subsequent runs of an application, even if the driver's own shader cache got invalidated in the meantime.
 This cache is enabled by default, and generally reduces stuttering.

 State cache can be used together with GPL that is not possible on upstream DXVK, but it can be useful depending on game.